skramm/homog2d/docs/homog2d_history.md

 - current master branch
   - switch to C++14 (so we can use `auto` return types!)
   - added generalised `getBB()` and `FRect::getBoundingCircle()`
+  - added constructor to build horizontal of vertical lines

 - [v2.4](https://github.com/skramm/homog2d/releases/tag/v2.4), released on 2021-07-12
   - **Major release, some API changes**